m-popovic/imdb-corpus-for-MT/README.md

 These test sets are available here (imdb.{positive,negative}.test.apr19.{en,sr}), and we will be adding more segments as soon as more translations are available.

-For the sake of completness we also added the training part imdb.train.en.tgz into this repository (NOTE: available only in English!)
+For the sake of completness we also added the training set (imdb.train.en.tgz) into this repository (IMPORTANT NOTE: available only in English!
+We used back (forward) translation in our MT experiments)

 If you use this data set, please cite our Balto-Slavic NLP Workshop paper (2019) which introduces its usage for Machine Translation between English and Serbian: